getsentry/sentry-cocoa/develop-docs/DECISIONS.md

 Date: March 4th 2024
 Contributors: @brustolin, @philipphofmann, @kahest

-With the necessity of using Swift, we introduce a secondary framework that was a Sentry dependency.
+With the necessity of using Swift, we introduced a secondary framework that was a Sentry dependency.
 That means we could not write a public API in Swift or access the core classes from Swift code.
 Another problem is that some users were experiencing issues when compiling the framework in CI.